imafurrylol/draggable/README.md

 Animation:Reverse():Play() -- Method calls are chainable!
 Reverse flips the current Direction

 -- You can create connections for the Animation, either before you play it or while it's running.
+--[[
+	Once you've created a connection, it persists for the lifetime of the Animation.
+	Make sure to disconnect it if it's no longer in use!
+]]
--- Once you've created a connection, it persists for the lifetime of the Animation.
-Be sure to Disconnect it if it's no longer in use, otherwise everytime the Animation is played, the callback will be ran. local Connection = Animation:Connect(function(Progress) -- When you are Animating an Instance, the parameter is a normalized progress from 0-1
+local Connection = Animation:Connect(function(Progress) -- When you are Animating an Instance, the parameter is a normalized progress from 0-1
 	print("Progress: " ..
 Progress)
 end):Wait() -- Calling :Wait() on a Connection waits for the Animation to finish, then returns the Connection itself.